 Other Amateur Radio Software

 Go to Amateur Radio Software by WB5KIA Main Page

 Amateur Radio Control System II for the Kenwood TS-2000 -- ARCS II Version 2.09

 Copyright © 2005-2013 Stephen J. Gradijan, WB5KIA

 Cost: License for ARCS II 1.0 and 2.0 is free.
-It does not require a registration password but may be registered to use some of the optional features.
+The software does not require a registration password but may be registered to use some of the optional features.

 The PSK program is linked to ARCS II and ARCS PSK must be running for all the features of ARCS PSK to work.